DexKit/kittygotchi/README.md

 ![image](assets/kittygotchi.png)

-Our mascote for our dashboard, each user with 10 KIT in their wallet is able to claim a base Kitty for him.
+Our mascote for our dashboard, each user with 10 MATIC in their wallet is able to buy a base Kitty for him.
+Holding KIT will allow to costumize more your kitty on the Dashboard

 You can feed, fight with other players and change his appearance on our dashboard.